Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Related work

 \subsection{Attacking methods}

-Based on the method of generating adversarial example, current attacking methods can be divided into optimisation based attack and forward derivative based attack.
-Optimisation based attack sets an adversarial objective function and optimises the example feature to achieve the optimum.
-FGSM uses a single gradient descent step to slightly perturbed the input example \cite{Goodfellow2014Explaining}.
+Based on the method of generating adversarial example, current attacking methods can be divided into the optimisation based attacks and the forward derivative based attacks.
+The optimisation based attack sets an adversarial objective function and optimises the example feature to achieve the optimum.
+FGSM uses a single gradient descent step to slightly perturb the input example \cite{Goodfellow2014Explaining}.
 Subsequently, an iterative gradient sign based method was proposed in \cite{kurakin2016adversarial}.
 L-BFGS based attack optimises a box-constrained adversarial objective to find adversarial example \cite{Szegedy2013Intriguing}.
-Furthermore, a method named DeepFool is proposed.
-DeepFool iteratively finds the minimum perturbations of images \cite{Moosavidezfooli2016DeepFool}.
-Last but not the least, Carlini$\&$Wagner attack is proposed to optimise a specially designed adversarial loss to craft adversarial example with changeable attacking confidence \cite{carlini2017}.
-For the forward derivative based attack, it is based on the Jacobian of the model output with respect to each input feature.
-JSMA was first proposed by Papernot et al. \cite{Papernot2016The}.
-This method modifies the most critical pixel according to the saliency map defined by the model Jacobian.
+Furthermore, DeepFool iteratively finds the minimum perturbations of images \cite{Moosavidezfooli2016DeepFool}.
+Last but not the least, the Carlini$\&$Wagner attack is proposed to optimise a specially designed adversarial loss to craft adversarial example with changeable attacking confidence \cite{carlini2017}.
+Otherwise, the forward derivative based attacks generate perturbations based on the Jacobian of model outputs with respect to input features.
+The most representative attack in this category is JSMA \cite{Papernot2016The}.

 To make adversarial examples more imperceptible for human beings, there are methods using different distortion metrics.
 For example, an image can be perturbed in HSV color space to generate adversarial example \cite{hosseini2018semantic}.
 Additionaly, an image can be rotated to be adversarial \cite{engstrom2017rotation}.
 Beyond the mentioned attacks, there are attacks modified towards different systems.
 Adversarial examples have been designed towards applications such as object detection and segmentation \cite{xie2017adversarial, brown2017adversarial, Athalye2017, lu2017adversarial}, reading comprehension \cite{Jia2017}, text classification \cite{Ebrahimi2018}, and malware detection \cite{Grosse2017a}.